Jacksonville Quaker Worship Group at the Beach

 As Quakers, we respect the universal sanctity and dignity of all people.
 We urge our government and all those who have influence in the Middle East conflict to set aside violence and aggression.
 We encourage them to devote diplomatic, financial, and material resources to peace rather than war.

-Meeting Circle, by Bobby BuskirkJacksonville Quaker Worship Group at the Beaches is gathering in person on the Second and Fourth Sundays:
+Meeting Circle, by Bobby BuskirkJacksonville Quaker Worship Group at the Beaches is gathering in person every Sunday.
+In June we will meet at 6:00 and in July we will begin with our new time of 3:00 for Meeting for Worship.

 We broadcast over a Zoom link.